Moarves de Ojeda, Palencia

 South Portal Detail

-Click here or on the photo below to access a gigapan (zoomable image).
+Click on the highlighted sections on the photo below to access a gigapan (zoomable image) or a 3D model.

 Like the exterior frieze, the twelfth century font is also sculpted with a Christ in Majesty surrounded by the apostles.
 However, while circling the font count the apostles.
 There are actually thirteen figures in addition to Christ, rather than the twelve appropriate to the scene.
 The upper third of the piece has been much restored.
 These restorations are discernable through the variation in color.